Bowel Disease In Your Dog

 Medications That Slow Down Your Pet's Intestines and Stop Vomiting

 Occasional use of loperamide (Imodium) or diphenoxylate (Lomotil) sometimes helps during flair-ups in dogs (do not use either of these medications in cats).
-But when they are given continuously over long periods of time they may loose their effectiveness or cause constipation.
+But when they are given continuously over long periods of time they may lose their effectiveness or cause constipation.
 They are quite safe when the correct dose is given for your pet's size.

 Medications That Protect The Lining Of Your Pet's Digestive System